Fuel Meals featured work example

 Core Challenge

-• Customers needed to understand what was scheduled, what could change, and what required attention without bouncing between disconnected views.
+• Customers needed to understand what was scheduled, what could change, and what required attention without moving between disconnected subscription views.

 Design Direction